ssconley/tickethub-CS250/README.md

 "# tickethub-CS250"
-Tickethub, an in-development ticketing system designed by Stephen Conley, Luis Villalon, and Angel Davila.
+Ticket Hub, an in-development ticketing system designed by Stephen Conley, Luis Villalon, and Angel Davila.

+(SDS included in section 4 of /docs/TicketHubSRS)